Afshin1997/Phone-Finder/README.md

 - torch
 - torch_lr_finder
 - scikit-image
+- scikit-learn
 - tqdm
 - Pillow

-If the mentioned packages are not installed on your system, You can insatll them through the following command:
+If the mentioned packages are not installed on your system, You can insatll them using the following command:

 '''

-python my_script.py --input_file input.txt --output_file output.txt
+pip install -r requirements.txt

 '''

+To install the packages, you can navigate to the directory containing the requirements.txt file in a command prompt or terminal window, and then run the command above.
+This will install all of the required packages and their dependencies.

-# Data Augmentation
+### Data Augmentation

 The data augmentation is performed on the input images to increase the size of the dataset.
 The following augmentations are applied to each image: